humhub/humhub/protected/docs/guide/developer/content_objects.md

 All subclasses of HActiveRecordContent will automatically bound to a Content Model.
 This Model is reponsible for all generic content features like (ACL, Wall, ...).
-You can access the underlying Content model via the ``content`` attribute.
+You can access this underlying Content model via the ``content`` attribute.

-All content objects are automatically added to the wall of the underlying content container.

 Base Class: HActiveRecordContent